‘FOUNDATIONS OF LIFE’

 The Doctor scolded him.
 “Thank you, K-9.
 We don’t need to hear it.”

-But K-9 carried on, “History that Glasmos Empire came to abrupt end when an infestation of flower-like plants was found in their space.
+But K-9 carried on, “The Glasmos Empire came to an abrupt end when an infestation of flower-like plants was found in their space.
 This included Vicaton V.”

 The Doctor got on his hands and knees to look at K-9.
 “Shut up, K-9,” he gritted between his teeth.
 “Just shut up!”